ScottLogic/blog/_posts/repid-development-with-devin.markdown

 I found this experiment very encouraging.
 Here are some observations from myself and from a feedback session that followed the work:

-- **Speed and completeness**: In just seven working days we had a complete set of calculators that incorporated live carbon intensity data and useful utilities such as import/export.
+- **Speed and completeness**: In just seven working days I had a complete set of calculators that incorporated live carbon intensity data and useful utilities such as import/export.
 There is a robust set of both unit and end-to-end tests.
 - **Validation concerns**: Given the volume of code that Devin produces, it can be very challenging to verify its output.
 I could not read every single line of code.
 Instead I focused on important areas of logic rather than the UI and used testing to verify the output.
 I also found value in using other tools (both AI-based and static analysis such as linting) to assess the code.
 - **Design polish**: Devin produced a good UI design that I was able to apply branding to easily.
 - **Design bloat**: Left to its own devices, the code quickly became bloated and the design drifted.
 I had to examine its output and get it to refactor the code to address this.